muhammadbahroz/paypal-payment-gateway-flutter-nodejs/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is about how to add Paypal payment getway to any Flutter application using a Node.js on the server
+This project is about how to add Paypal payment getway to any Flutter application using Node.js on the server side.

 <p align="right">(<a href="#top">back to top</a>)</p>